 >> Trouble-shooting >> If it won’t print, go to save as PDF, and then print again.

 Where does it take place?: The AILO Online Test System.
-A link for the Preliminary Round will be sent out at 8am on Monday 25th January 2021 to registered teachers.
-Teachers can share their link with their class group to access the test and supervise via Zoom etc. The link must be exactly correct.
+A link for the Preliminary Round will be sent out at 8am on Monday 24th January 2022 to registered teachers.
+Teachers can share their link with their class group to access the submission page.
+The link must be exactly correct.

 What’s it like?
 Students can try out puzzles at https://ailo-online.adaptcentre.ie/practice to see how it will work.
 You won’t get immediate results on 25th though.